-Type of notice Urgent care claim Pre-service claim Post-service claim Concurrent care claim Appeal determinations at each level (us) 24 hours, but no longer than 72 hours 14 days, or 20 days for an experimental or investigational treatment.
-We will let you know within 72 hours that we have received your appeal As appropriate to type of claim Extension to respond (us) None 16 additional days, if we notify you and provide a reason.
+Type of notice Urgent care claim Pre-service claim Post-service claim Concurrent care claim Appeal determinations at each level (us) 24 hours, but no longer than 72 hours 14 days, or 20 days for investigational treats know within 72 hours received your appeal s that we have As appropriate to type of claim Extension to respond (us) None 16 additional days, if we notify you and provide a reason.
 We will get your written permission if we need more time beyond the 16 additional days.